Beachwood

 weights

-Beachwood faithfully captures the extreme range of widths & weights on these vintage signs, with a new matching lowercase.
+Beachwood offers the complete range of widths & weights on these vintage signs, with a new matching lowercase.

 Many of the U.S.’ early roads were unmarked until local auto clubs began installing wooden signs to help drivers find their way.
 Auto club workers traveled the roads with paint and brushes to touch up dents and scratches.